xrsheffield/website-1/content/events/an-evening-of-music-and-poetry-with-pascal-mirindi.md

   Performances, Poetry, Reflections, DJs, Open Mic
 cover_image: /img/radical-mutual-aid-evening.jpeg
 ---
 Pascal Mirindi of XR Universite de Goma, Democratic Republic of Congo, is a renowned climate activist who has a long association with XR Sheffield.
-He will be giving a talk as part of an Evening of Music and Poetry on Sunday 12th November from 5pm at Sidney & Matilda.
+He will be giving a talk as part of an Evening of Music and Poetry on Sunday 12th November from 5pm at Sidney & Matilda, presented by Sheffield's Radical Mutual Aid Movement.

 Please come and help give a warm welcome to Pascal on his first visit to Sheffield.